Sugarcane (EP): Background and release

 In an interview with The Fader magazine, Savage said she did not have any plans to release Sugarcane.
 However, she decided to put out the project after recording so much music for her next album.
 Savage said she named the EP Sugarcane because the songs sounded sweet to her.
 The album explores themes relating to love, including the journey of wanting love, needing love, finding love, and giving love.

 The lead single, "All Over", was released on April 2, 2017.
-The Natives Debola Abimbolu said the song is essentially about Savage's romantic feelings and likened its hook to Kcee's "Tonight".
+The Natives Debola Abimbolu said the song is essentially about Savage's romantic feelings and likened its hook to Kcee's "Limpopo".
 The music video for "All Over" was filmed in Miami by Patrick Elis.
 In it, Savage is seen wearing an Ankara print bikini.
 In October 2017, Savage told Billboard magazine that the video was recorded in four and a half hours.
 The Wizkid-assisted track "Ma Lo" was released on November 3, 2017, as the second single.
 Directed by Meji Alabi, the accompanying music video for "Ma Lo" was filmed at the New Afrika Shrine.
 A 40-second teaser clip preceded its release.
 A Wizkid fan account shared behind-the-scenes clips of the video shoot on October 19, 2017.
 "Ma Lo" won Best Collabo at The Headies 2018.

 On December 28, 2017, Savage released a colorful music video for the title track "Sugarcane", which was also directed by Meji Alabi.
 In the video, Savage dances against a colorful backdrop.
 The music video for "Get It Now" was released on February 22, 2018; it depicts a romance between the singer and a gym trainer.
 In March 2018, Savage released the Omarion-assisted remix of "Get It Now".
 The song's music video was directed by Meji Alabi and released in April 2018.
 It was filmed in a fast food restaurant and shows Savage and Omarion exchanging suggestive looks in the presence of their significant other.